You might be able to get support to help you stay independent at home or in your local area. This could include the type of support listed below.

 Extra care independent living

 Self-contained flats with care and support for people who have been assessed as needing help.
+Appropriate support, including personal and social care and support is provided by staff employed by care providers in accordance with an on-going assessment of need.

 Mobile nights